Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Convergence of the implicit-leaning schemes ( ) (1/2<=theta<=1)

 This does not lead to a relevant additional computation effort, as $\bE_i[A_\ip]$ must be computed for the estimation of the $Y_i$ component.
-To avoid a long analysis we make some simplifying assumptions in order to better explain the gain: assume $X_t=x+W_t$ and that we are about to compute $Z_0$ (a standard expectation); assume further (via Doob-Dynkin Lemma) that $A_1$ can be written as\footnote{If the reader is aware of how conditional expectations in the BSDE framework are calculated, say e.g. via projection over a basis of functions, having a function $\varphi$ is expected.} $A_1=\varphi(X_1)=\varphi(x+\Delta W_1)$ where $\varphi$ has some regularity so that
+To avoid a long analysis, we make some simplifying assumptions in order to better explain the gain: assume $X_t=x+W_t$ and that we are about to compute $Z_0$ (a standard expectation); assume further (via Doob--Dynkin lemma) that $A_1$ can be written as\footnote{If the reader is aware of how conditional expectations in the BSDE framework are calculated, say, for example, via projection over a basis of functions, having a function $\varphi$ is expected.} $A_1=\varphi(X_1)=\varphi(x+\Delta W_1)$ where $\varphi$ has some regularity so that